THE DRAMA OF HUMAN RELATIONSHIPS

 Time and fees

 The work of managing Estate and associated matters depends on varying factors that affect the amount of time taken to finish the job.
 It isn’t easy to offer a general price for work right away.
-We do not charge by taking into account the value and price of the property.
-Rather, we charge on the basis of the complexities and factors involved.
-Therefore, we offer our services under fixed charges based on time consumed.
-For this purpose, we inform our clients in advance regarding the amount charged and the complexities involved.
+For this purpose, the clients are informed in advance regarding the amount charged and the complexities involved.

 The general timeline for probate services is difficult to predict.
 Various factors may delay the process and increase the due time.
-We work with executors and, with diligence and sincerity, keep them informed regarding the case’s progress.
 The following list will serve as a guide in this regard:

 1. The process of identifying and valuing assets/liabilities, preparing the Inheritance Tax forms, and applying for Probate will take two to three months.